EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part IV - Primer trimming

 I remove primers using the program CUTADAPT (Martin, 2011) available at http://cutadapt.readthedocs.io/en/stable/index.html .
 This is a two-step process that first removes forward primers, takes the output, then removes the reverse primers from paired reads.
-I run this command with GNU parallel using as many cores as possible.
+I run this command with GNU parallel using as many cores as possible (Tang, 2011).
 GNU parallel is available at https://www.gnu.org/software/parallel/ .
 The forward primer is trimmed with the -g flag.
 I use default settings but require a minimum length after trimming of at least 150 bp, minimum read quality of Phred 20 at the ends of the sequences, and I allow a maximum of 3 N's.
 I get read stats by running the gz_stats command described in Part II.
 The reverse primer is inidicated with the -a flag and the primer sequence should be reverse-complemented when analyzing paired-reads.
 CUTADAPT will automatically detect compressed fastq.gz files for reading and will convert these to .fasta.gz files based on the file extensions provided.
 I get read stats by running the fasta_gz_stats command that calls the run_bash_fasta_gz_stats.sh script.
 Therein the stats3 command links to the fasta_gz_stats.plx script.

 ```linux
 ls | grep gz | parallel -j 20 "cutadapt -g <INSERT FOWARD PRIMER SEQ>  -m 150 -q 20,20 --max-n=3 --discard-untrimmed -o {}.Ftrimmed.fastq.gz {}"